 The company was launched with a production of Lillian Hellman's Les innocentes/The Children's Hour, directed by and starring Yvette Brind'Amour.
-Over the years, many of Canada's great actors performed in the theatre, including: Denise Pelletier, Jean Gascon, Gérard Poirier and Geneviéve Bujold.
+Over the years, many of Canada's great actors have performed in the theatre, including: Denise Pelletier, Jean Gascon, Gérard Poirier and Geneviéve Bujold.

 The repertoire was primarily traditional and international.
 The Rideau Vert took a big leap forward in 1968 with the premiere of Michel Tremblay's Les Belles-soeurs (directed by André Brassard).
 Although it had presented premieres before and did after, this was perhaps one of the most significant in the history of modern Canadian theatre.
 From the placid little house which presented the works of Shakespeare, Molière, Ibsen and Feydeau, Rideau Vert launched itself into the forefront of the new Quebec theatre.